Learn about common landlord-tenant issues.

-G.L. c.
-239 §8A authorizes rent withholding for material code violations that are not caused by you or anyone under your control and that the landlord knows about before you start to withhold your rent.
+- Withhold rent — G.L. c.
+239 §8A authorizes rent withholding for material code violations that aren’t caused by you or anyone under your control and that the landlord knows about before you start to withhold your rent.
 The requirements of the law must be strictly observed.

-You should first tell the landlord about the violations in writing.
-If this does not work, you can contact your local board of health or inspectional services department and ask them to inspect the property.
-The inspector can cite the property, and if the landlord does not comply with the order of the inspector, you or the board of health or the inspectional services department can bring your landlord to court.
+- Other actions — You should first tell the landlord about the violations in writing.
+If this doesn’t work, you can contact your local board of health or inspectional services department and ask them to inspect the property.
+The inspector can cite the property, and if the landlord doesn’t comply with the order of the inspector, you or the board of health or the inspectional services department can bring your landlord to court.

-Unless it is an emergency, a landlord cannot enter an apartment without the tenant’s permission or a court order.
+Unless it’s an emergency, a landlord can’t enter an apartment without the tenant’s permission or a court order.

 The State Sanitary Code, 105 C.M.R. §410.810, requires that all occupants of residential housing give reasonable access to the landlord, his agents, and employees to make repairs so that the premises are in compliance with the State Sanitary Code.
 Under G.L. c.
-186 §15B(1)(a), a lease for residential property can also provide that the landlord may enter to inspect the premises and/or show the property to a prospective tenant, purchaser, mortgagee, or their agents before the termination date of the lease.
-The landlord also has the right to inspect the apartment within the last thirty (30) days of the tenancy or after either party has given notice of intention to terminate the tenancy.
+186 §15B(1)(a), a lease for residential property can also provide that the landlord may enter to inspect the premises and/or show the property to a prospective tenant, purchaser, mortgagee, or their agents before the end date of the lease.
+The landlord also has the right to inspect the apartment within the last 30 days of the tenancy or after either party has given notice of intention to end the tenancy.

 You may come to court and file an application for a temporary restraining order to require that the landlord provide heat, water, hot water, gas, electric, or other utilities as required by law.
 The court will normally act on such a request the same day it is filed.

-No. As a tenant, you are entitled to a notice to quit and a summary process summons and complaint for a hearing in court before the landlord can have you removed from the property.
-The landlord cannot use self-help to evict a tenant.
+No. As a tenant, you’re entitled to a notice to quit and a summary process summons and complaint for a hearing in court before the landlord can have you removed from the property.
+The landlord can't use self-help to evict a tenant.

-A tenancy is a legal contract between the landlord and tenant, and it cannot be changed by one party alone.
+A tenancy is a legal contract between the landlord and tenant, and it can’t be changed by one party alone.
 The landlord and tenant can agree to a rent increase by making a new legal contract, and payment of increased rent evidences a new contract.
-But as long as the tenant is paying the old contract rent, the landlord is not entitled to terminate the tenancy for nonpayment of rent, and the landlord is not entitled to increased rent.
-If the tenant does not agree to the rent increase, the landlord may terminate a tenancy-at-will by a general “thirty days” written notice to quit, which may include an offer to establish a new tenancy at a higher rent.
-If the tenant does not agree to the rent increase, the landlord may then file a summary process (eviction) case.
+But as long as the tenant is paying the old contract rent, the landlord is not entitled to end the tenancy for not paying rent, and the landlord is not entitled to increased rent.
+If the tenant doesn’t agree to the rent increase, the landlord may end a tenancy-at-will by a general “30 days” written notice to quit, which may include an offer to establish a new tenancy at a higher rent.
+If the tenant doesn’t agree to the rent increase, the landlord may then file a summary process (eviction) case.

 Yes.
-On the anniversary date of payment of the last month’s rent or security deposit, at the rate of five percent (5%) per year or the actual rate of the bank’s escrow account.
+On the anniversary date of payment of the last month’s rent or security deposit, at the rate of 5 percent per year or the actual rate of the bank’s escrow account.

-First, you should attempt to revise the payment schedule with the other party directly.
-If you are able to do so, you should reduce your new agreement to writing, sign it yourself and have the other party sign it, and file the signed document with the court.
-If the other side will not agree, you may file a motion to ask the judge to modify the payment schedule after a hearing.
-You should be aware, however, that a judge’s discretion to modify the agreement can be very limited.
+First, you should try to revise the payment schedule with the other party directly.
+If you’re able to do so, you should reduce your new agreement to writing, sign it yourself, and have the other party sign it, and file the signed document with the court.
+If the other side won’t agree, you may file a motion to ask the judge to modify the payment schedule after a hearing.
+However, you should be aware that a judge’s discretion to modify the agreement can be very limited.